A. J. Quartermaine: 2000–2003, 2005

 In April 2002, A.J. marries Courtney and Sonny nearly kills him.
 A.J. offers to give Courtney a divorce if he gave Michael back but Sonny refuses the offer.
 A.J. eventually falls for Courtney and gave up his family for her.
 Sonny instructs Jason to watch over Courtney and A.J. is jealous of their budding relationship.
 He turns to alcohol and crashes his car through the Oasis strip club.
 Courtney becomes a stripper at the club to pay off his debt.
 A.J. burns down the club and Courtney convinces Jason to cover for him.
 Wanting Courtney to depend on him instead of Jason, A.J. hires the former owner of the Oasis, Coleman Ratcliffe (Blake Gibbons) to terrorize Courtney; however the plan backfires when Courtney learns the truth.
 Courtney wants to end the marriage and A.J. swears revenge on Jason.
 He teams up with Skye to frame Jason and Brenda Barrett (Vanessa Marcil) for the murder of Luis Alcazar (Ted King).
 A.J. gets his chance to run ELQ when he becomes CEO after Ned is falsely accused of rape.
 However, A.J.'s efforts to redeem himself came up short and he became involved with Lydia Karenin.
 The couple left town together after A.J. emptied his entire family's bank accounts.

 A.J. returns in February 2005 to reveal that he and Courtney are still legally married when she announces her engagement to Jasper Jacks (Ingo Rademacher).
 A.J. also kidnaps Sonny's kids including Michael; he fakes Michael's death and attempts to leave the country with the boy.
 Instead, A.J. returned to the Quartermaine mansion and Alan attempts to help his son.
-Jason finally comes to the rescues and A.J. ends up shooting Alan during a confrontation with Jason.
+Jason finally comes to the rescue and A.J. ends up shooting Alan during a confrontation with Jason.
 A.J. ends up in the hospital with a broken back, and he is apparently murdered by Dr. Asher Thomas on April 26, 2005.
 Years earlier, A.J. hired Dr. Thomas to kill Jason and Alan had been using the information to blackmail him.
 Michael is initially one of the suspects but his name is cleared after the truth is discovered.